-The 2013 Manual of Regulations for Non-Bank Financial Institutions (MORNBFI) is the latest updated edition from the initial issuance in 1996.
-The updates consist of legislative reforms and its implementing rules and regulations and amendments to existing policies.
+The 2014 Manual of Regulations for Non-Bank Financial Institutions (MORNBFI) is the latest edition from the initial issuance in 1996.
+The updates consist of the banking legislative reforms and its implementing rules and regulations and amendments to existing policies.
 It shall serve as the principal source of banking regulations issued by the Monetary Board and the Governor of the Bangko Sentral and shall be cited as the authority for enjoining compliance with the rules and regulations embodied therein.

-To accomplish the work of proposing revision to the Old Manual, the Monetary Board of the Bangko Sentral, in its Resolution No. 1203 dated 07 December 1994, directed the creation of a multi-departmental Ad Hoc Review Committee.
-The Committee was officially constituted under Office Order No. 2 Series of 1995 and was reconstituted several times thereafter.
-Under the aforesaid office order, the Committee is tasked to update the Manuals on a continuing basis to (i) incorporate relevant issuances, (ii) propose revision/deletion of provisions which have become obsolete, redundant, irrelevant or inconsistent with laws/ regulations, (iii) reformulate provisions as the need arises, and (iv) oversee printing of the Manuals/Updates in coordination with the Corporate Affairs Office.
+The Monetary Board of the Bangko Sentral, in its Resolution No. 1203 dated 07 December 1994, directed the creation of a multi-departmental Ad Hoc Review Committee with representatives from the Supervision and Examination Sector (SES) and Office of the General Counsel and Legal Services (OGCLS).
+The Committee was officially constituted under Office Order No. 2 series of 1995 and was reconstituted several times thereafter, the latest of which was Office Order No. 0458 dated 21 June 2013.
+Under the aforesaid Office Order, the Committee is tasked to update the Manuals on a continuing basis to:

+- Incorporate relevant issuances; 1. - 2.
+Propose revisions/amendments/deletions of provisions which have become obsolete, redundant, irrelevant or inconsistent with laws/ rules and regulations; - Reformulate provisions as the need arises; and 3. - Oversee the publication and printing of the MORNBFI in coordination 4. with the Economic and Financial Learning Center and Corporate Affairs Office.

-The present Committee, as reconstituted under Office Order No. 0458, dated 21 June 2013, is composed of: Mr. Nestor A. Espenilla, Jr., Deputy Governor, Supervision and Examination Sector, Adviser; Ms. Judith E. Sungsai, Director, Office of Supervisory Policy Development (OSPD), Chairman; Atty.
+The present Committee, as reconstituted under Office Order No. 0458 dated

+21 June 2013 is composed of:

+Adviser - Nestor A. Espenilla Jr. Deputy Governor Supervision and Examination Sector Chairman - - Judith E. Sungsai Director Office of Supervisory Policy Development (OSPD) Vice Chairman - Atty.
 Ma.
-Loretta S. Esquivias-Conlu, Deputy Director, Office of the General Counsel and Legal Services (OGCLS), Vice Chairman; and the following members: Ms. Ma.
-Belinda G. Caraan, Director, Integrated Supervision Department (ISD) I; Ms. Betty Christine C. Bunyi, Deputy Director, Central Point of Contact Department (CPCD) I; Atty.
-Florabelle M. Santos-Madrid, Deputy Director, Anti-Money Laundering Specialists Group (AMLSG); Ms. Ma.
-Corazon T. Alva, Deputy Director, Examination Department (ED) II; Ms. Andrea A. Vitangcol, Deputy Director, OSPD; Ms. Celedina P. Garbosa, Manager, CPCD I; Ms. Lucila F. Ocampo, Manager, ISD I; Ms. Concepcion A. Garcia, Manager, ED III; Ms. Amelia B. Damian, Bank Officer (BO) IV, OSPD; Atty.
-Asma A. Panda, Legal Officer IV, OGCLS; Atty.
-Lord Eileen S. Tagle, Legal Officer IV, OGCLS; and Atty.
+Loretta S. Esquivias-Conlu Deputy Director OGCLS Members: Ma.
+Belinda G. Caraan Director Integrated Supervision Departm ent (ISD) I Betty Christine C. Bunyi Officer-In-Charge Central Point of Contact Department (CPCD) I Ma.
+Corazon T. Alva Deputy Director Examination Department (ED) II Andrea A. Vitangcol Deputy Director OSPD Atty.
+Florabelle S. Madrid Deputy Director CPCD I Atty.
+Asma A. Panda Legal Officer IV OGCLS Lucila F. Ocampo Manager ISD I Celedina P. Garbosa Manager CPCD I Atty.
+Lord Eileen S. Tagle Legal Officer III OGCLS Amelia B. Damian Bank Officer IV OSPD Concepcion A. Garcia Bank Officer IV ED III Atty.
 Ma.
-Corazon B. Bilgera-Cordero, BO III, AMLSG.
+Corazon Bilgera-Cordero Bank Officer III Anti-Money Laundering Specialist Group (AMLSG)

-The Committee Secretariat is composed of Ms. Ma.
-Cecilia U. Contreras, Supervision and Examination (SE) Specialist II, OSPD, Head, Maria Evette T. Santos, SE Analyst II, OSPD, member and two (2) other personnel assisting the Committee.
+The Committee Secretariat is headed by Ms. Ma.
+Cecilia U. Contreras, Supervision and Examination (SE) Specialist II, OSPD, and is assisted by Maria Evette T. Santos, SE Analyst II, OSPD, and two (2) other personnel.